electrode-io/electrode-native/docs/cli/create-api.md

 `<apiName>`

 * The name to use for this API.
 The API name must follow Electrode Native module name rules.
+* We recommend suffixing the name of API with suffix `Api`

 **Options**